daegalus/dart-base32/README.md

 At the moment, this package does not work client-side as it uses server-side only UInt8Lists.
 I might have to wait till UInt8Arrays and UInt8Lists are merged into 1

 ## Release notes

+v1.0.0

+* Merge pull request to fix List type and some readme formatting
+* This has been stable for years, moving to 1.0.0.
+Will release 1.0.0+1 when Dart 2.0 goes stable.

 v0.1.2

-- Merge Pull Request to move most dependencies to dev_dependecies
+* Merge Pull Request to move most dependencies to dev_dependecies

 v0.1.0 & v0.1.1wq

-- Updates for Dart 1.0 readiness.
+* Updates for Dart 1.0 readiness.

 v0.0.8

-- Fix crypto import in the test.
+* Fix crypto import in the test.

 v0.0.7

-- Fix for typed_data name change.
+* Fix for typed_data name change.
 Thanks to the pull requestor for bringing it to my attention and fixing it.

 v0.0.6

-- Fix for language changes.
+* Fix for language changes.

 v0.0.5

-- Fix for language changes.
+* Fix for language changes.

 v0.0.4

-- Fixes and changes for M3
+* Fixes and changes for M3
-- New hex to byte converter.
+* New hex to byte converter.

 v0.0.3

-- Made all functions static.
+* Made all functions static.

 v0.0.2

-- Fixed unittest dependency
+* Fixed unittest dependency

 v0.0.1

-- Initial Documented Release
+* Initial Documented Release